alex2276564/MMOSpawnPoint/README.md

 SmartSpawnPoint revolutionizes player respawning with features like:

+### 🗺️ Adventure Map & Custom Map Support

+* Perfect for adventure maps and custom map experiences
+* Create checkpoint-based respawn systems for challenging parkour or puzzle maps
+* Design story-driven respawn experiences that enhance narrative flow
+* Support for map makers who want players to respawn at specific story points rather than beds
+* Ideal for escape rooms, quest maps, and linear adventure experiences where traditional respawn mechanics would break immersion

 ### 🌍 Region-Based Respawning

 * Send players who die in a PvP arena directly to a spectator area